eyc94/Notes/content/Algorithms/rod_cutting.md

         - When solving subproblems, we have solved and saved the smaller subproblems, reducing work.
     - Usually both have same running times.

-- Code for top-down CUT-ROD procedure with memoization:
+### Code For Top-Down CUT-ROD Procedure With Memoization

 ```
 MEMOIZED-CUT-ROD(p, n)